Leverage Cognitive Factors for Rehabilitation and Movement Training

 Hand Grasp Task

-In this project, we aim to investigate the relationship between sense of agency and electroencephalography (EEG) signals.
-The subjects performed hand-grasp motion in a virtual reality environment while EEG signals were measured from different brain regions associated with agency and readiness potential .
+In this project, we aim to investigate the relationship between sense of agency and EEG/EMG signals.
+The subjects performed hand-grasp or force-pinch task while EEG/EMG signals were measured from different brain regions/muscle sites that are associated with agency and readiness potential/muscle acitivity.
 Our results indicate a positive R-relationship between agency and increased beta band apparent.
-With further analysis we aim to develop EEG-based automated procedure for adapting prosthesis control with better sense of agency and movement control.
+With further analysis we aim to develop EEG/EMG-based automated procedure for adapting prosthesis control with better sense of agency and movement control.

 Virtual Reality Hand-Reach With Reward Feedback

 In this project, we aim to study the relationship between the sense of agency and visual feedback.
 Specifically, the visual feedback as a bi-modal knowledge of reward and penalty based on motion performance.
 The study was performed with a hand-reach task in a virtual reality environment.
 Motion performance metrics included speed, accuracy and path-length.
-Our preliminary results show that the 'reward feedback' improves sense of agency and reduces beta activation
+Our preliminary results show that the 'reward feedback' improves sense of agency and path-length .

 Virtual Reality Agency Tuning With Multi-Degree of Freedom System